zackharley/learn-node-js/README.md

 ## Resources

 - http://node.green/ - Used to see what ECMAScript (e.g. ES6) features have been implemented in Node.js
-- http://callbackhell.com/ - A guide on how to reduce callback nesting

 ## Next Steps